Testing opportunities - Fall 2020

-PSAT testing for home school students:
+PSAT testing for homeschool students:

-The PSAT will be given: Wednesday, October 30, 2019, from 8-11 a.m.
+The PSAT will be given: Thursday, October 29, 2020, from 8-11 a.m.
 Please arrive early.

 The PSAT/NMSQT is the Preliminary SAT/National Merit Scholarship Qualifying Test.
 The PSAT is a great primer for the SAT, and even the ACT, but it’s more than just a trial run.
 PSAT scores are used to identify National Merit Scholars and award merit scholarships.

-*Registration has been closed for the PSAT.Practice ACT testing for home school students:The earlier your child starts thinking about careers and post-secondary education, the better prepared your family can be to make the right choices.
-In an effort to support that goal, the Anoka-Hennepin school district has reserved 20 Practice ACT tests for tenth- and eleventh-grade home school students.
-This is a 'first come, first serve' opportunity.
-The test will be offered at the Anoka Technical College Auditorium (1355 W Highway 10, Anoka, MN 55303).
-There is no cost to students for this career and college preparation test.The Practice ACT will be given: Wednesday, October 30, 2019, from 8-11 a.m.
+*Registration has been closed for Fall 2020.Practice ACT testing for homeschool students:The earlier your child starts thinking about careers and post-secondary education, the better prepared your family can be to make the right choices.
+In an effort to support that goal, the Anoka-Hennepin school district has reserved 25 Practice ACT tests for tenth- and eleventh-grade home school students.
+This is a "first come, first served" opportunity.
+The test will be offered at Anoka Tech STEP (1353 W Hwy 10, Anoka, MN 55303) and will follow CDC and MDH guidelines for in person gatherings.
+There is no cost to students for this career and college preparation test.The Practice ACT will be given: Monday, October 5, 2020, from 8 a.m. -12 p.m.
 Please arrive early.Students who take the Practice ACT tend to do better on the ACT.
 The ACT measures a student's readiness for college, and is required for admission into most 4-year institutions nationwide.
-This assessment has proven to have a positive impact for the future of students and a higher score on the ACT, which can expand opportunities for college and financial aid.*Registration has been closed for the Practice ACT.
+This assessment has proven to have a positive impact for the future of students and a higher score on the ACT, which can expand opportunities for college and financial aid.*Registration has been closed for Fall 2020.